Identify the hardware and software prerequisites for the Haptics SDK.

-Perform the steps to enable the Haptics SDK in a project.
+Install and enable the Haptics SDK plugin in an Unreal Engine project.

 Prerequisites

-To use the Haptics SDK, please make sure you have the following:
+To use the Haptics SDK, ensure you have the following:

-Firmware: The SDK works on Quest 2, Quest Pro, Quest 3, Quest 3S and other PCVR headsets.
+Firmware: The SDK works on Meta Quest 2, Meta Quest Pro, Meta Quest 3, Meta Quest 3S, and other PCVR headsets.
 The Meta Quest headsets need to run firmware version v47 or newer.

-Meta XR or OpenXR Plugin: The SDK requires the Meta XR plugin for only Quest devices or OpenXR Plugin for both non-Quest and Quest devices
+Meta XR or OpenXR plugin: The SDK requires the Meta XR plugin for Quest devices, or the OpenXR plugin (Unreal Engine 5.4 or later) for both Quest and non-Quest devices.

-Runtime: On PC, high-fidelity haptics are supported with Meta’s OpenXR runtime using Link.
+Runtime: On PC, high-fidelity haptics are supported with Meta’s OpenXR runtime using Meta Horizon Link.
 With other runtimes, such as SteamVR, the SDK will use lower fidelity haptics with a fixed vibration frequency.

 With your project closed, extract the .zip file contents to ProjectFolder\Plugins\